Avrom Farm Party is a music and food festival in the hills that overlook Green Lake, Wisconsin.

 And it’s a celebration of regenerative agriculture.
 Our purpose is to make nutritious, responsibly grown food available and accessible in daily life.

-This Year’s Lineup
+Lineup

 Buy Tickets

-Food and drinks are not included with admission.
-(Clean drinking water is always free.)
-For safety and health reasons, dogs, outside food and drinks (except those that are medically required), and weapons are not allowed.
+- For health and safety reasons, dogs, outside food and drinks (except those that are medically required), and weapons are not allowed.
 If you have any questions, please email us.

 We want the festival to be accessible to as many people as possible.
 If your budget is tight, please reach out.
 We have volunteer opportunities and we’re always happy to work something out.
+Discounts are also available for residents of Green Lake County and nearby towns.

-Camp sites have easy access to drinking water, portable restrooms, handwashing stations, and first aid.
+Camp sites have easy access to drinking water, portable restrooms, hot showers, handwashing stations, and first aid.
 There are two camping areas; one area is reserved for families and folks who would like quieter time at night.
 Please bring your own tent and whatever other supplies you prefer for comfort.
 Festival parking is a moderate distance from camp sites, so please plan to walk or cart your supplies from your vehicle to your camp site.
 Reach out to us with any questions you may have.

 About the farm